 When is the next Love Island recoupling?

-We can expect to see another recoupling tonight (24th January) as the girls get their pick of the boys – which includes the two newcomers, Luke M and Luke T.
+We can expect to see another recoupling tonight (29th January), as the boys get their pick of the girls – including newcomer Demi Jones.

 Love Island continues weeknights and Sundays at 9pm on ITV2.